High production volume chemicals: HPV chemical lists

 The OECD list of HPV chemicals keeps changing.
 A 2004 list of 143 pages contained 4,842 entries.
 A 2007 list was published in 2009.

 As of 2009 the EPA's HPV list had 2,539 chemicals, while the HPV Challenge Program chemical list contained only 1,973 chemicals because inorganic chemicals and polymers were not included.

 The EPA has published an online list of HPV chemicals since 2010.
-The list is not numerated and without footnotes.
+The list is not enumerated and without footnotes.

 Regulatory context

 Europe

 The "Strategic Approach to International Chemicals Management" (SAICM) is a policy for achieving safe production and use of chemicals worldwide by 2020, developed with stakeholders from more than 140 countries, signed by 100 governments, adopted by the UNEP Governing Council in February 2006.

 The Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) proposal and the European Chemicals Agency will help the EU to fulfill objectives of SAICM.

 The Stockholm Convention on Persistent Organic Pollutants has aimed to control production, use, trade, disposal and release of twelve Persistent organic pollutants (POPs); the European Community has proposed five additional chemicals.
 The Convention bans deliberate production and use of POPs, bans the development of new POPs, and aims at minimizing releases of unintentionally produced POPs.
-The Convention has so far been ratified by the European Community, 18 member states and the two accession countries.
+The convention has so far been ratified by the European Community, 18 member states and the two accession countries.

 United States

 The 1976 Toxic Substances Control Act requires the EPA to "compile, keep current, and publish a list of each chemical substance that is manufactured or processed in the United States".
 In 1998, the EPA reported the most heavily used HPV chemicals in commerce were largely untested: 43% of 2,800 HPV chemicals had no basic toxicity data or screening level data at all, 50% had incomplete screening data, and only 7% of the HPV chemicals had a complete set of screening level toxicity data.
 However, screening level data, even if they indicated a problem, were not sufficient to restrict the use of a compound.

-In 1986, 2003, 2005, and in 2011 EPA issued regulations to amend and update the TSCA inventory.
+In 1986, 2003, 2005, and 2011 EPA issued regulations to amend and update the TSCA inventory.

 As of April 2010, about 84,000 chemicals were on the TSCA inventory, per a GAO report.
 TSCA Section 4 gives EPA the authority to demand chemical testing.